seibert-media/automatix/README.md

 Explanation: automatix is written in Python and uses 'exec' to execute the command in function context.
 If you declare variables globally they remain across commands.

-If you need to have access to the content of these variables in non-python steps, you can use the PYVARS variable.
-You can set and read attributes in python (like in PERSISTENT_VARS), but you can also use these attributes in all other pipeline steps and even for conditions.

 For **python** action there are some modules, constants and functions which are already imported (check command.py): e.g.